Frost/resin/README.md

 # Resin

-*A very visous liquid, will make your Plug-based application sluggish.*
+*A very viscous liquid, will make your Plug-based application sluggish.*

 Resin is a plug that will add a configurable delay to every request that's passing through it, unless run in production.